 Avoid the Red Circle of Curiosity or Get Soap in Your Eye

 As a writer, I have a vivid imagination.
 The characters from my books are real and in living color in my mind.
 This morning, after taking the red-circle bait, I had morbid black and white characters in my mind, staring at me with lifeless, open eyes as I stepped into the shower.
-For sanity’s sake, sometimes you have to keep one eye open even though there may be the sting of soap in it.
-Take my advice and don’t get sucked into the red circle of curiosity—especially before a shower.
+For sanity’s sake, sometimes you have to keep one eye open in the shower even though there may be the sting of soap in it.
+Take my advice and don’t get sucked into the red circle of curiosity–especially before a shower.